successible/markdown-wiki/README.md

 - Footnotes
 - Wiki Links

 Each of these clusters "just work".
-They will apply automatically on any text change to any Markdown file in any VS Code workspace.
-You do not need to do any configuration.
-And, none of these clusters will make any changes to your files.
+They will apply automatically on any text change or save to any Markdown file in any VS Code workspace.
+You do not need to add any configuration.
+And none of these clusters will make any changes to your files.

+## Keyboard Shortcuts

+This extension only adds two shortcuts.
+Both are for managing footnotes.
+Other shortcuts are added by Markdown All in One (if installed), covered [here](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#keyboard-shortcuts).

+- `Ctrl/Cmd+ '`.
+Insert a `url` on your clipboard as a Markdown footnote.
+Your footnotes and endnotes will be ordered automatically after insertion.
+- `Ctrl/Cmd+ shift + '`.
+Automatically order footnotes and endnotes.
+[Pandoc](https://pandoc.org/installing.html) must be installed on your system for this command to work.

 ## Readability

 ![Readability](./readability.png)

 This extension uses the automated readability index (ARI) to check readability [^2].
 It will automatically apply this check on every text change.
 If a sentence is greater than 11 words, we flag it with:

-- Warning: "Hard to read" if the `ARI >= 10` and `ARI < 14`
+- Warning (Blue): "Hard to read" if the `ARI >= 10` and `ARI < 14`
-- Error: "Very hard to read" if the `ARI >= 14`
+- Error (Red): "Very hard to read" if the `ARI >= 14`
-- Error: If the sentence is longer than 25 words
+- Error (Red): If the sentence is longer than 25 words

 > Note: The average reader only understands text at an 8th grade level.
 This is `ARI < 10` [^3].
 The average reader also finds a sentence with more than 25 words very hard to read [^4].

 > Note: In the VS Code Command Palette, you can use `Analyze Files`.
-This will apply ARI to every `.md` file in your workspace.
+This will apply ARI to every Markdown file in your workspace.
 This command will also check two, other things.
 One, missing wiki links.
 Two, missing or unmatched footnotes and endnotes.

 ## Footnotes